Dnyaneshwarkangude/React-Projects/Todo_with_ContextApi/README.md

 # Todo Application Using Context Api

-This todo app is build using context api to implement add , update , delete, completed funcitionality.
+This todo app is build using context api to implement add , update , delete, completed functionality.

 ![todo1](https://github.com/Dnyaneshwarkangude/React-Projects/assets/100485026/020de457-7178-4ee8-95a0-f9f260a620f7)